ECLIPSE: An Evolutionary Computation Library for Instrumentation Prototyping in Scientific Engineering: Abstract

 \section{Abstract}

 Designing scientific instrumentation often requires exploring large, highly constrained design spaces using computationally expensive physics simulations.
 These simulators pose substantial challenges for integrating evolutionary computation (EC) into scientific design workflows.
-Evolutionary computation typically requires numerous design evaluations, making the integration of slow, low-throughput simulators particularly challenging, as they are optimized for accuracy and ease of use rather than throughput.
+EC typically requires numerous design evaluations, making the integration of slow, low-throughput simulators challenging, as they are optimized for accuracy and ease of use rather than throughput.
 We present ECLIPSE, an evolutionary computation framework built to interface directly with complex, domain-specific simulation tools while supporting flexible geometric and parametric representations of scientific hardware.
-ECLIPSE provides a modular architecture consisting of (1) Individuals, which encode hardware designs using domain-aware, physically constrained representations; (2) Evaluators, which prepare simulation inputs, invoke external simulators, and translate the simulator's outputs into fitness measures; and (3) Evolvers, which implement EC algorithms suitable for high-cost, limited-throughput environments.
-We demonstrate the utility of ECLIPSE across several active space-science applications, including evolved 3D antennas and spacecraft geometries optimized for drag reduction in very low Earth orbit.
-We further discuss the practical challenges encountered when coupling EC with scientific simulation workflows, including interoperability constraints, parallelization limits, and extreme evaluation costs, and outline ongoing efforts to combat these challenges.
-ECLIPSE enables interdisciplinary teams of physicists, engineers, and EC researchers to collaboratively explore unconventional designs for scientific hardware while leveraging existing domain-specific simulation software.
+ECLIPSE provides a modular architecture consisting of (1) Individuals, which encode hardware designs using domain-aware, physically constrained representations; (2) Evaluators, which prepare simulation inputs, invoke external simulators, and translate the simulator's outputs into fitness measures; and (3) Evolvers, which implement EC algorithms suitable for this domain.
+We evolve solutions for two novel space-science applications: 3D antennas optimized for directional sensitivity and spacecraft geometries optimized for drag reduction.
+Notably, we identify antennas with directional sensitivity roughly comparable to the expected sensitivity of two-antenna interferometric arrays, representing potential cost-savings.
+ECLIPSE enables interdisciplinary teams of physicists, engineers, and EC researchers to collaboratively explore designs for scientific hardware while leveraging existing domain-specific simulation software.